Tyler-Toro/WOW-Project/README.md

 # Welcome to Escaping Toro Sanctum (ETS)!!!

-ETS is text-based adventure game written in python and ran in your command terminal.
+ETS is text-based adventure game written in python which can be ran in your command terminal.

 In this repo you will find the following files: